Sprinkles and Sprouts

 • Cook the onion, celery, and bell pepper over low heat.
 You want the vegetables to soften and meld together.
 This will take 7-8 minutes, so be patient.

 • When adding the minced garlic, don't let it burn.
-Have your crushed tomatoes on hand, and be ready to add them to the pan.
+Have your crushed tomatoes on hand and be ready to add them to the pan.

 • Simmer the sauce until it is at a thickness that you prefer.
-Some people like very wet sloppy joes, and others (like my kids) like what they call a juicy dry mixture.
+Some people like very wet sloppy joes and others (like my kids) like what they call a juicy dry mixture.
 Go with what you love.

 • They are ready in under 30 minutes.

-• They cook together in one pan.
+• The filling all cooks in one pan.

 Recipe Adaptations

-These are all just suggestions and things that have worked in our test kitchen, but it is your dinner, so adapt it to suit your family.
+These are just suggestions and things that have worked in my test kitchen for my family, but it is your dinner, so adapt it to suit your family.
 That is the beauty of cooking; we can all create our own delicious meals.

 • You can use regular ground/minced beef in place of the chicken.
 Or go for pork or turkey instead.

-• You can load up the veg with more bell peppers, carrots, corn, or some wilted baby spinach.
+• You can load up the veg with more bell peppers, carrots, corn, or some wilted spinach.

 • Add extra spice with more hot sauce or a sprinkle of red pepper flakes.